Betfair sees growth prospects in Italy, United States

-LONDON Online gambling company Betfair (BETF.L) said it was looking to grow its business in Italy and the United States after having pulled out of a number of countries because of unfavorable regulations and tax rates.
+LONDON Online gambling company Betfair said it was looking to grow its business in Italy and the United States after having pulled out of a number of countries because of unfavourable regulations and tax rates.

 Betfair, which operates an exchange that allows gamblers to bet against each other, has been slimming down its operations and cutting costs under chief executive Breon Corcoran, seeking to focus on fewer markets where returns are more secure.